Hans Faber

 Note also that the celebration takes place on the feast-day of Saint Nicolas.
 He's the Catholic patron saint of a.o. sailors and merchants.
 Traditionally, the sailing season of Frisians ran from the Feast of the Chair of Saint Peter on February 22nd to the feast-day of Saint Nicholas on December 6th.
 Saint Nicholas is patron of a.o. shipwrights and fishermen.

-And, if you think we're pushing the envelope, everything starts with ‘but what if?’
+And, if you think we're pushing the envelope, everything starts with 'but what if?'
+Imagination is what drives vibrant societies, right?

 3. Blacksmiths and the Devil

-Blacksmiths started to fulfill a crucial role in societies once metallization started, meaning the moment metal became an important commodity in society.
+Blacksmiths started to fulfil a crucial role in societies once metallization started, meaning the moment metal became an important commodity in society.
 The Stone Age ended in Europe around 2300 BC.
 From then on started the Bronze Age which lasted until about 500 BC.
 Then the Iron Age took over.
 It's from the Bronze Age that the agency of the smith became crucial.
 His skills to produce (durable) commodities for daily use, items for value exchange, weapons, and items for rituals and religious purposes.
 Also, the blacksmith was able to convert commodities and items belonging to one of these categories to one of the other categories, and back again.
 All by re-melting and re-forging the object.
 Indeed, the specific quality of metal above stone or wood.
-This agency gave the blacksmith a mythical, almost supernatural position, and resulted in all kind of legends like we discussed in this post.
+This agency gave the blacksmith a mythical, almost supernatural position, and resulted in all kind of legends like we discussed in this blog post.

 The Blacksmith of Eernewoude - Wybo was a blacksmith in the village of Eernewoude.
-He was a tall man, and one the last descendants of the heathen king of Frisia, king Radbod.
+He was a tall man, and one the last descendants of the heathen king of Frisia, King Radbod.
 A king also known as the Enemy of God.
 The mother of Wybo was heathen still.
 Wybo was a rough and insolent man.
 For one thing, he robbed widows and orphans.
 People whispered the blacksmith had made a pact with the Devil.
 The mother of Wybo was filled with hatred toward anything that had to do with Christianity.

 Not far from Eernewoude lay the town of Wartna, also Warten.
 A town founded by King Radbod.
 Radbod had warned that if a fratricide would occur, the town of Wartna would go down.
-Since Radbod, the town had become prosperous and also Christian, including a monastery at the river Smalle Ee.
+Since Radbod, the town had become prosperous and also Christian, including a monastery at the River Smalle Ee.
 A monk called Bouwe was head of that monastery.
 Bouwe was a foundling, and the monastery had taken care of him.

 The mother of Wybo hatched a wicked plan to get rid of Bouwe by her son.
 Thinking, that would turn things for the better.
 Wybo killed Bouwe, when Bouwe was on his way late in the evening.
 But when Wybo’s mother saw Bouwe’s body up close, she made a terrible discovery, namely that monk Bouwe was her lost son.
 She could see it because of the sign of Radbod on his chest.
 Fratricide was a fact.